kartograph/kartograph.org/docs/kartograph.js.md

 ### Setting simple built-in tooltips

-Using the ``titles`` property you can set the ``title`` attribute for each path of a layer.
+Using the ``title`` property you can set the ``title`` attribute for each path of a layer.
 If you provide a function it will be evaluated for each layer path.
 The path data will be passed as the first argument.

 	map.addLayer('mylayer', {
-		titles: function(data) {
+		title: function(data) {
 			return data.name;
 		}
 	});